 Component Description

-(1) Internal microphones Record sound.
+(1) WLAN antennas (1 or 2 depending on model) Send and receive wireless signals to communicate with wireless local area networks (WLANs).

 (2) Camera light On: The camera is in use.

-(3) Camera(s) Allow(s) you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 21 .
+(3) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 19 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 42.
+For more information, see Using Windows Hello (select products only) on page 40.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-(4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(4) Internal microphone Records sound.